Melody Time: Production

 In late 1947, Disney announced he would be releasing a "regrouping of various cartoons at his studio under two titles, Melody Time and Two Fabulous Characters", to be released in August 1948 and 1949, respectively.
 Melody Time ended up being released a few months earlier than planned, in May.

-Melody Time is considered to be the last anthology feature made by Walt Disney Productions (the next film to be released was The Adventures of Ichabod and Mr. Toad, which featured two stories).
-These package features were "little-known short-film compilations that Disney produced and released as feature films during World War II".
+Melody Time is considered to be the last anthology film made by Walt Disney Productions (the next film to be released was The Adventures of Ichabod and Mr. Toad, which featured two stories).
+These package features were "little-known short-film compilations that Disney produced and released as feature films during and after World War II".
 They were "financially (and artistically) lightweight productions meant to bring in profits [to allow the studio to] return to fairy tale single-narrative feature form", an endeavour which they successfully completed two years later with Cinderella.
 While the shorts "contrast in length, form, and style", a common thread throughout is that each "is accompanied by song[s] from musicians and vocalists of the '40s" – both popular and folk music.
 This sets it apart from the similarly structured Fantasia, whose segments were set to classical music instead.
 As opposed to Fun and Fancy Free, whose story was bound to the tales of Bongo and Mickey and the Beanstalk, in this film "Walt Disney has let his animators and his color magicians have free rein".

 Melody Time was the last film The Andrews Sisters took part in.
 They sang throughout the 10-minute segment known as Little Toot.
 Andrews Sisters member Maxine said: "It was quite an experience.
 On the wall at the studio they had the whole story in picture form.
 Two songwriters played the score and Walt Disney explained it to us.
 It was a new thing for Disney.
 We sang the narrative.
 It was very exciting to work with Disney—he was such a gentleman".

 Favorite Disney juvenile actors Bobby Driscoll and Luana Patten, who also starred in Song of the South and So Dear to My Heart, appear in the last sequence as the two children who hear the story of Pecos Bill.

 Melody Time was the last feature film to include Donald Duck and José Carioca until the 1988 Touchstone Pictures film Who Framed Roger Rabbit.